Availability options for virtual machines in Azure

 Fault domains and update domains

 Virtual machine scale sets simplify designing for high availability by aligning fault domains and update domains.
 You will only have to define fault domains count for the scale set.
 The number of fault domains available to the scale sets may vary by region.
 See Manage the availability of virtual machines in Azure.

-An availability set is a logical grouping of VMs within a datacenter that allows Azure to understand how your application is built to provide for redundancy and availability.
+An availability set is a logical grouping of VMs that allows Azure to understand how your application is built to provide for redundancy and availability.
 We recommended that two or more VMs are created within an availability set to provide for a highly available application and to meet the 99.95% Azure SLA.
 There is no cost for the Availability Set itself, you only pay for each VM instance that you create.
 When a single VM is using Azure premium SSDs, the Azure SLA applies for unplanned maintenance events.

 In an availability set, VMs are automatically distributed across these fault domains.
 This approach limits the impact of potential physical hardware failures, network outages, or power interruptions.

 For VMs using Azure Managed Disks, VMs are aligned with managed disk fault domains when using a managed availability set.
 This alignment ensures that all the managed disks attached to a VM are within the same managed disk fault domain.

 Only VMs with managed disks can be created in a managed availability set.
 The number of managed disk fault domains varies by region - either two or three managed disk fault domains per region.
 You can read more about these managed disk fault domains for Linux VMs or Windows VMs.

 VMs within an availability set are also automatically distributed across update domains.